Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 But you can do this other thing.
 Maybe it’s playing guitar or whatever it is.
 And the more you do it, the better you get at it.
 Maybe you still won’t get better at it, but the liberating thing is, you will enjoy your life.
 And I also had this question repeatedly asked in the past few months.
 I don’t know if it has to do with the coronavirus or not, but this impending doom.
 We’re going to die.
 Everyone’s going to lose their jobs.
 We’re going to go through depression.
 We’re going to live on the street and all this.

 That’s a deep concept of, “What if you were going to die tomorrow or 5 years from now?”
 Some people who are really worried about climate change think the Earth is going to end in like 20 years.
 I have no idea the science on that, but okay, let’s assume that.
 So, that’s good for you.
 To think I could die in 20 years, life could end in 20 years or 5 years or tomorrow.
 What would you do with your now?

 Where did that come from?
-It came from Ii Naosuke who was a shogun official from 19th century feudal Japan who knew at any moment he was going to get accident.
+It came from Ii Naosuke who was a shogun, like official from 19th century feudal Japan who knew at any moment he was going to get assasinated.
 He knew he was going to die.
 And so, what became really important to him?
 The really simple things, the really simple pleasures of connecting with people, and he had total reverence for it.